HideakiHama/coffee-tavern/Journals/Chris_Journal_file.md

 Tried to work on some more CI/CD, after some long hours.
 All passed except unit testing, but we have not started that.

 Sunday Dec 11 2022,
 Worked on unit testing.
 As a team we got 4 to pass.
 Tried to do some more deployment.
 Having issues.
-Plan to ask profressor
+Plan to ask professor

+Monday Dec 12 2022,
+Worked on getting CI/CD to fully work with unit test.
+Going to demo.